 I LOVE “Beans in a Bundle” with Catalina Dressing.
 We have every year around holiday meals.
 Here is a healthier twist on using other dressings, with hint of maple!

-- 1 tbs J. Olive Co. butter olive oil
+1 tbs J. Olive Co. butter or garlic olive oil

-- I like a lot of “sauce” and this is one you can dial back or make more of depending on preference.
-For the dressing mix together the Maple Balsamic, butter olive oil, salt and course grain dijon mustard.
+I like a lot of “sauce” and this is one you can dial back or make more of depending on preference.
+For the dressing mix together the Maple Balsamic, butter or garlic olive oil, salt and course grain dijon mustard.
 Set aside.